 The door of their bungalow, which never fit smoothly in its frame, had swelled in the heat of the late afternoon.
 She had to give it a shove.
-The tangle of her blouse was over her head, her skirt kicked halfway across the room before she noticed the envelope lying on the rough-cut table.
+The tangle of her blouse was over her head, her skirt kicked halfway across the room, before she noticed the envelope lying on the rough-cut table.
 It had been nearly two years since she or Alfie had received mail from overseas.
 They rarely spoke about this, and when they did it was to reassure each other that no news was good news and that their families were safe.
 An Austrian who had passed through the colony last winter assured them that the wealthier families had abandoned Vienna for the Alps, waiting out the war in the resorts.
 Alfie had believed it absolutely, and Anna had tried to as well, but when she opened the envelope and saw her sister’s handwriting, she knew she never had.
 On her way to the dairy, she thought how best to present it.
 The timing was not good.

 The Trouble in New Marlborough had started the month before.
 Jack Friedlander had been with the colony only a few weeks by then, in the United States not much longer.
 No one knew how he’d gotten himself out of Lvov.
 He didn’t volunteer the information, and this was fine with her.
-He had impressed Anna as one of the precious few who would work arms and legs more than mouth.
+He had impressed Anna as one of the precious few who would work his arms and legs more than his mouth.
 And so she’d been surprised, though not to say displeased, to see him duck into the meetinghouse that Friday night.

 They were debating what to do with the inheritance Gittel Weiss had received from an uncle in Chicago.
 Everyone agreed that the money should be used to fix the hole in the roof of the meetinghouse, but that was beside the point.
 They were ideologues, every one, and every decision brought them back to a war of fundamentals.
 Did the money belong to Gittel or to the community?
 If it belonged to the community, did Gittel have a bigger say in how it was used?
 If, on the other hand, it belonged to Gittel, could she use it to buy more property than she could work herself?